Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 Constructions are static &mdash; software is fluid.
 If <b>«</b>architecture is frozen music»<sup>🎼</sup>, the software is "unleashed symphonic cacophony circus tent]"<sup>🐦‍⬛</sup>.

-Ends up in MATERIALS vs. ABSTRACTION which ends up in abstraction (don't NEED even considering TRANSISTOR).
+Ends up in MATERIALS vs. ABSTRACTION which ends up in abstraction (don't NEED even considering LAMP vs. TRANSISTOR, ssd vs vinchester).
 SOFTWARE HAS NOT LIMITs (take mining farms) COMPARE TO BURJ HALIF or NEOM !

 The software gives freedom of FULL-SCALE experiment unthinkable in other spheres.